Summer Camp FAQs

 Email a Camper

 Parents will receive a direct link to send emails to their campers after drop off.
 Please note, campers are not able to respond to emails.
 Didn’t receive an email?
-Please contact the office at (208) 667-3459 or at firstname.lastname@example.org.
+Contact Hannah by phone at (208) 667-3459 ext.
+123 or by email at email@example.com

 Mail a Letter or Package to a Camper